R0uter/gfw_domain_whitelist/README.md

 ### Load-Balance

-You can change `okToLoadBalance` value to `true` to use load balance feature, when you edit `whitelist.pac` you will found that three proxy config in there.
-It just first config will become effective if you leave `okToLoadBalance` maintain `false`, but if you want to use load balance, you need edit all proxy row as well.
+You can change `okToLoadBalance` value to `true` to use the load balance feature, when you edit `whitelist.pac` you will found three proxy config in there.
+Only first config will become effective if you leave `okToLoadBalance` maintain `false`, but if you want to use load balance, you need edit all proxy row as well.

     "SOCKS5 127.0.0.1:1083; SOCKS 127.0.0.1:1083;",
     Different port or ip, and do not lose the comma!